-The Company had total committed credit facilities of approximately \$4.2 billion at December 31, 2020.
+At December 31, 2021, the Company had total committed credit facilities of approximately \$3.7 billion and \$4.2 billion at December 31, 2021 and 2020, respectively.
 The facilities are geographically diverse and reflect the Company's global operations.
 The Company believes these facilities are sufficient to support its global operations.
-We had no borrowings outstanding under the committed credit facilities at December 31, 2020 and 2019, respectively.
+We had no borrowings outstanding under the committed credit facilities at December 31, 2021 and 2020, respectively.